canvasforum/Canvas/README.md

 - Create a category, forum, topic, and post class.
 - Populate Database With Dummy Data
 - Create a Basic Index Page

+Demo
+===

+A demo is finally up!
+Please note that features are limited at the moment.
+If you find any bugs please make an issue for each one.
+It would be greatly appreciated. :)